-The data presented in this report are for occasions of service provided between 1 July 2009 and 30 June 2010.
+The data presented in this report are for patients treated between 1 July 2008 and 30 June 2009.
 Summary information on the quality and comparability of the data is included in Chapter 6.

-For 2009-10, all states and territories were able to provide summary data to the NOCD for all public hospitals in peer groups A and B that managed outpatient clinic services.
-Tasmania were not able to provide outpatient care data for one Principal referral hospital, which reported about 140,000 occasions of service to the NOCD in 2008-09.
-Some states and territories also provided outpatient care data for public hospitals which were classified to other peer groups:
+For 2008-09, all states and territories were able to provide summary data to the NOCD for all public hospitals in peer groups A and B that managed outpatient clinic services.
+Some states and territories also provided outpatient care data for public hospitals which were classified to other peer groups, and these data have been included in this chapter:

-- New South Wales provided data for 2 Medium hospitals - Victoria provided data for 1 Medium hospital - Western Australia provided data for 5 Medium hospitals, 2 Small remote acute hospitals, 1 Small non-acute hospital and 1 Rehabilitation hospital - South Australia provided data for 1 Medium hospital. - Tasmania provided data for 1 Medium hospital
+- New South Wales provided data for two Medium hospitals - Victoria provided data for one Medium hospital - Western Australia provided data for six Medium hospitals, two Small remote acute hospitals, one Small non-acute hospital and one Mothercraft hospital

+- South Australia provided data for one Medium hospital - Tasmania provided data for 1 Medium hospital, the Mersey Community Hospital.